-And did you know that New Zealand´s north island has some of the most beautiful black sand beaches?
+And did you know that New Zealand´s north island has some of the most beautiful black sand beaches in the country?

 While there are more typical white sand beaches on the east side, there are mostly black sand beaches on the west side.
-The black, sparkling sand was created by the many volcanic eruptions.
+The black, sparkling sand was created by the many volcanic eruptions many years ago.

 Yes, New Zealand’s beaches are unique!

 No matter what time of day and what weather.
-Being on the beaches in NZ means total freedom to make new dreams come true and to leave the rest of the world behind for a while.
+Being on the beaches in NZ you will feel total freedom to make new dreams come true and to leave the rest of the world behind for a while.

 New Zealand has countless beautiful beaches.
-Here are my top 10 favorite beaches everyone should visit in New Zealand that should be on your bucket list!
+Here is a list of the top 10 beaches in New Zealand that should be on your bucket list!